tommy-khc/creating_art_by_neural_style_transfer_in_deep_learning/README.md

 - tensorflow

 ## How to use?
+1. Clone or download this repo. </br>

-Choose two .jpg as input, one as content image, the other one as style image.
+2. Choose two .jpg as input, one as content image, the other one as style image. </br>
-Style image is the image whose style would be transfer to content image.
+Style image is the image whose style would be transfer to content image. </br>
+3. Open main.ipynb in the folder </br>
-Write the following code in main.ipynb.
+4. Write the following code in main.ipynb.
 ```sh
 content_path = '{path of content image}'
 style_path = '{path of style image}'